 About John H. Zacharia

-John H. Zacharia is the Founder of Zacharia Law PLLC and has over 27 years of litigation, policy and counseling experience.
+John H. Zacharia is the Founder of Zacharia Law PLLC and has over 30 years of litigation, policy and counseling experience.
 John regularly advises clients on matters involving intellectual property violations, cyber threats, domestic and international commercial litigation, and administrative law.

 Experience

-For over two decades, John has worked at the forefront of the legal issues confronting intellectual property owners, becoming one of the leading subject matter experts in intellectual property criminal law in the country.
-As the Assistant Deputy Chief for Litigation of the Computer Crime and Intellectual Property Section (CCIPS) of the United States Department of Justice’s Criminal Division, John was responsible for supervising all of the intellectual property and cybercrime prosecutions by the Section’s 40 attorneys.
+Previously, as the Assistant Deputy Chief for Litigation of the Computer Crime and Intellectual Property Section (CCIPS) of the United States Department of Justice’s Criminal Division, John was responsible for supervising all of the intellectual property and cybercrime prosecutions by the Section’s 40 attorneys.
 While at CCIPS, John became one of the most experienced federal prosecutors of intellectual property crime in the country.

 John was CCIPS’ lead counsel in the prosecution of some of the largest and most significant intellectual property crime cases in U.S. history.
 For example, John prosecuted and obtained jury verdicts in one of the largest counterfeit goods prosecutions in U.S. history, and he successfully argued and defended the convictions before the U.S. Court of Appeals for the Fourth Circuit.
 John also successfully prosecuted the leaders of the "IMAGiNE" group, the most prolific English-language movie piracy group operating on the Internet from September 2009 to September 2011.